schorfES/react-hook-webstorage/README.md

 - `value`: The current value stored in the storage for the specified key.
 - `setItem`: A function to set a new value for the specified key in the storage.
 - `removeItem`: A function to remove the value for the specified key from the storage.

-Components using the following hooks will rerender when another component changes the value of its controlled storage key.
-This is useful for updating the UI consistently.

 ### `useLocalStorage()`